Netanyahu says Israel's relationship with Russia is good

 He said Israel and Russia would talk soon about the situation.

-Asked if Russia's entry in the Syrian conflict would be destabilizing, Netanyahu said: "I don't know.
+Asked if Russia's entry in the Syrian conflict would be destabilising, Netanyahu said: "I don't know.
 I think time will tell."

-Netanyahu signaled that Russian deployment would not deter Israel from continuing to take occasional military action in Syria.
+Netanyahu signalled that Russian deployment would not deter Israel from continuing to take occasional military action in Syria.

 "If anybody wants to use Syrian territory to transfer nuclear weapons to Hezbollah, we'll take action," "And we continue to do that."